-The turnoff for the Egypt trailhead lies 17.2 miles down Hole-in-the-Rock road, less than a half mile from where we were camped.
-The approximately nine-mile road to the trailhead is bumpy and a bit rocky.
+The turnoff for Egypt Road to reach the trailhead lies 17.2 miles down Hole-in-the-Rock road.
+The approximately ten-mile road to the trailhead is bumpy and a bit rocky.
 It is best done in a car with higher clearance, though we saw a few smaller cars that made the drive without issue.

 The Hike to the Golden Cathedral

 We parked and began the hike with a steep slickrock descent.
 Boy, did we feel that on the knees!
 There is no defined path for much of the trail, but we saw many cairns and the occasional set of footprints in the sand that served as a guide to the edge of a canyon.
-Somebody thought it would be a good idea to make multiple sets of cairns in addition to the ones already there, so it sometimes got a little unclear of what the “right” path was.
+There were multiple sets of cairns when we visited though, so it sometimes got a little unclear of what the “right” path was.
 But don’t worry, they all seemed to lead to the edge of Fence Canyon.

 The slickrock plateaued, and we reached the edge of a cliff that overlooked a confluence of two canyons.
 The desert landscape is suddenly splashed with green vegetation, and in the distance, three caves can be seen carved into the rock.
 We stopped to drink some water and take in the views.